Penfall/Penfall/_posts/2017-4-24-Slamming-in-Historic-American-Folkstyle.md

 The third step of this technique is fairly intuitive in execution and result.
 The aggressor's upper body is thrown forward and the opponent's knees are drawn back; the combination of these two actions then whip the opponent to the ground.
 Thus the two wrestler's find themselves in the third position.

 Unlike some other slamming techniques, the aggressor remains in essentially the same position even as the opponent is cast to the ground.
 The aggressor does not follow his or her opponent to them mat with his or her weight, but rather remains upright.
-This is done to maintain control of the opponent's legs.
+This is done to maintain control of the opponent's legs and ensure the safety of the aggressor's head.

 The opponent's legs in the third position are not on the same side as they were in the second.
 Where the opponent's entire body was hoisted upon Leonard's right shoulder, the final position has both of the opponent's feet on his left side.
 Leonard has pulled the legs across his own body between the two positions.